Volkswagen ID range: What is it and when can you get one?

 Slated to be one of the first carbon neutral vehicles ever made when it entered production, rumours stated there would be three mileage ranges of the Neo on offer at three price points: the entry level £17k model would offer limited performance and a range of 205 miles, and a mid-spec model would achieve up to 280 miles on a single charge.

-Three years on, the hatchback is due to make it’s debut at the Frankfurt Motor Show in September.
-The final iteration of this concept is ID.3.
+Three years on, the hatchback made it’s debut at the Frankfurt Motor Show in September debuting as ID.3.

-With the reveal of the ID.3 hatchback just around the corner, what other concepts have Volkswagen been introducing for the range?
+With the reveal of the ID.3 hatchback coming and going, what other concepts have Volkswagen been introducing for the range?

 The ID Crozz aims to be Volkswagen’s first Sports Electric Utility Vehicle.
 A mix between an SUV and a four-door coupe, the I.D.
 Crozz makes a powerful impression with its wide bonnet, cleanly contoured wings and roof with a high-gloss black exterior finish.